 The entire construction is 171 feet long and 30 feet wide.
 In addition to the towers, the structure also has an underground floor, which hosts the technical and storage rooms.

-The west side of the structure is slightly more inverted and contains the room in which projections are shown.
+The west side of the structure is slightly more inverted and contains the room where projections are shown.
 On the other side, windows provide ample sunlight that lights up the expansive exhibition hall.

 Although this is certainly a very unique design of Brutalist architecture still existing today, the building has been cordoned off and is no longer in use.